LINE Developers Console overview

 By creating a Channel for using the features on a managing tool called LINE Developers Console, developers are given permission to use the features provided through the LINE Platform.

-On LINE Developers Console, you can manage Developer, Provider, and Channel.
+On the LINE Developers Console, you can manage Developer, Provider, and Channel.

 On the LINE Developers site, someone who accesses the LINE Developers Console is referred to as a Developer.

-When you register developers on providers and channels, you could control the information that each developer can view or edit on the LINE Developers Console.
+When you register developers on providers and channels, you can control the information that each developer can view or edit on the LINE Developers Console.

 For example, you can assign roles on a channel created by one developer to another developer.
 For details on assigning roles, see Managing roles.

-On the LINE Developers site, an individual developer, company, or organization that provides service and acquires personal information of users to that end is referred to as a Service provider (Service company in LINE MINI App).
+On the LINE Developers site, an individual developer, company, or organization that provides service and acquires information of users to that end is referred to as a Service provider (Service company in LINE MINI App).